-Upon enrolling, non-native English-speaking students are evaluated for placement into the ESL program.
-Achievement House adheres to the WIDA English Language Proficiency Standards and employs the WIDA Screener to accurately determine your student’s English language proficiency.
-If it is determined that your student would benefit from English language development support, an individualized program is implemented to best help your student develop English language proficiency while achieving grade-level content standards.
+Upon enrollment, non-native English-speaking students are evaluated for placement into the ESL program.
+Achievement House adheres to the WIDA English Language Proficiency Standards and employs the WIDA Screener to accurately determine a student’s English language proficiency.
+If it is determined that a student would benefit from English language development support, an individualized program is implemented to best help your student develop English language proficiency while achieving grade-level content standards.

 High school students earn credit upon successfully completing each year of ESL.
 Achievement House English Learners can truly achieve the proficiency and literacy to effectively communicate in English, excel in their academic courses, and realize their higher education and professional goals after graduation.